QGIS-Contribution/QGIS-ResourceSharing/docs/development/update_dependencies.md

 python -m pip install --no-deps -U -r requirements/embedded.txt -t ext_libs
 ```

-Note: even if `dulwich` depends on `certifi` and `urllib3`, we specifally install them since they are already included with QGIS.
+Note: even if `dulwich` depends on `certifi` and `urllib3`, we specifically install them since they are already included with QGIS.

 ## Related links